dakotaruelle/layers-of-clean-architecture/README.md

 ## Starting Point - (No Architecture)

 This is the starting point of the application.
 There is no architecture, just a web api with a few methods.

+## Move Data Access Logic to Gateway

+The controller was directly accessing the database context (using Entity Framework as an ORM) to perform data retrieval.
+This set of changes moves all data access logic to a gateway class.
+It is the job of this class to perform all logic related to querying the database and returning those results.